Skip to content

 2020-01-05 0.5 -0.5 1.0 -1.0

-The columns above capture two different backtesting configurations that can now be easily analyzed and compared using Pandas - a very powerful technique to analyze data.
-We may, for example, consider grouping our performance by macd_fast_window to see how the size of the fast window impacts the profitability of our strategy.
-Isn't this magic?
+The columns above represent two different backtesting configurations that can now be easily analyzed and compared using Pandas.
+This is a powerful way to analyze data.
+For example, you could group your performance by macd_fast_window to see how the size of the fast window affects your strategy's profitability.
+Pretty magical, right?

 Broadcasting

-One of the most important concepts in vectorbt is broadcasting.
-Since vectorbt functions take time series as independent arrays, they need to know how to connect the elements of those arrays such that there is 1) complete information, 2) across all arrays, and 3) at each time step.
+One of the most important concepts in VBT is broadcasting.
+Since VBT functions take time series as independent arrays, they need to know how to connect elements across those arrays so that there is 1) complete information, 2) across all arrays, and 3) at each time step.

-If all arrays are of the same size, vectorbt can easily perform any operation on an element-by-element basis.
-Whenever any of the arrays is of a smaller size though, vectorbt looks for a possibility to "stretch" it such that it can match the length of other arrays.
-This approach is heavily inspired by (and internally based upon) NumPy's broadcasting.
-The only major difference to NumPy is that one-dimensional arrays always broadcast along rows since we're working primarily with time series data.
+If all arrays are the same size, VBT can easily perform operations on an element-by-element basis.
+If any array is smaller in size, VBT tries to "stretch" it to match the length of the other arrays.
+This approach is heavily inspired by (and internally based on) NumPy's broadcasting.
+The main difference from NumPy is that one-dimensional arrays are always specified per row, since we are primarily working with time series data.

-Why should we care about broadcasting?
-Because it allows us to pass array-like objects of any shape to almost every function in vectorbt, be it constants or full-blown DataFrames, and vectorbt will automatically figure out where the respective elements belong to.
+Why is broadcasting important?
+Because it allows you to pass array-like objects of any shape to almost every function in VBT, whether they are constants or full DataFrames, and VBT will automatically determine where each element belongs.

 >>> part_arrays = dict(